 One nice thing about single-deck is that some casinos will relax these restrictions to the extent that the advantage actually tilts in the player’s favor.
 Once upon a time in Vegas, one casino’s house rules dictated that the dealer must stand on soft 17.
 The result?
 A player edge of 0.01%.
 Elsewhere, by allowing doubles after a split (but with the dealer hitting soft 17s), the house edge was trimmed to 0.04%.
 That’s unheard of now, but single-deck still offers an amazing deal.

-Play single-deck blackjack free with the Golden Nugget Online promo code.
+Play single-deck blackjack with the Golden Nugget bonus code.

 2. Six-Deck Blackjack, Liberal Vegas Rules (0.41% House Edge)